f5devcentral/f5-agility-labs-waf/docs/class3/module1/lab3.rst

 netcat again
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Open a Putty session to the Kali host
+#.
+Open a Putty session to the Kali host

-   a. username / password

-      i. root / 401elliottW!

-2. Open a Putty session to the Hackazon host
+#.
+Open a Putty session to the Hackazon host

-   a. username / password

-      i. root / default

-3. On the Hackazon host, tail the web server error log
+#.
+On the Hackazon host, tail the web server error log

-   a. tail -f /var/log/apache2/error.log
+   * tail -f /var/log/apache2/error.log

-4. On the Kali host, use netcat to probe for HTTP methods
+#.
+On the Kali host, use netcat to probe for HTTP methods

-   a. nc hackazon.f5agility.com 80
+   * nc hackazon.f5agility.com 80

-   b.
-OPTIONS /robots.txt HTTP/1.0 //r/n
+   * OPTIONS /robots.txt HTTP/1.0 //r/n

-   c.
-[Press ENTER twice]
+   * [Press ENTER twice]

-   d.
-What methods are allowed?
+   * What methods are allowed?

-5. On the Kali host, use netcat to verify that HTTP methods are enforced
+#.
+On the Kali host, use netcat to verify that HTTP methods are enforced

-   a. nc hackazon.f5agility.com 80
+   * nc hackazon.f5agility.com 80

-   b.
-DELETE /robots.txt HTTP/1.0 //r/n
+   * DELETE /robots.txt HTTP/1.0 //r/n

-   c.
-[Press ENTER twice]
+   * [Press ENTER twice]

-   d.
-Were you able to use the DELETE method?
+   * Were you able to use the DELETE method?

-1. On the Hackazon host, observe the error.log.
+#.
+On the Hackazon host, observe the error.log.

-   a.
-Did it log an error?
+   * Did it log an error?
 Why or why not?

-   b.
-Press CTRL-C
+   * Press CTRL-C

-   c. tail access.log
+   * tail access.log

-   d.
-Do you see the Kali host IP?
+   * Do you see the Kali host IP?
 Do you see the HTTP method?
 Do you
       see a User Agent?